Global email marketing market is projected to increase to $17.9 billion by 2027

 One of the other major benefits of email marketing that often gets overlooked is how it can be such a powerful component of your inbound marketing.
 First and foremost, having a Welcome email series can help potential prospects learn more about your company’s mission and are a great way to educate them about your products and services.
 As a result, it can help your brand stand out by making it informative, engaging and actionable.
 But here’s where it gets fascinating…

 Most platforms, like Google Ads, Meta Business Suite, and Tiktok ads, can import your customers’ emails to create look-a-like audiences.
 In other words, targeting your ads directly to these new prospects can help you find audience groups that share commonalities with your existing customers.

 For example, let’s take an organization that sells baby products to new mothers.
 Once that organization has built a database of loyal customers, it can feed those emails into one of these ad platforms and target new mothers with similar characteristics, thereby increasing the conversion rate of their ads.
 What a powerful way to fuel your inbound marketing strategy!

 In this article, we discussed when you should begin to use email marketing for your business, how to use it, the top 7 email marketing platforms, why an Email Marketing Specialist should be one of the first hires for your marketing team, how you can apply segmentation to personalize your emails and lastly how it can pour fuel onto your inbound strategy by driving new prospects with similar characteristics of you’re growing customer base.

-The most advanced email platforms are taking email communications to a new level through AI, automation and sophisticated workflows targeting different segments of your audience with specific messaging that connects and builds loyalty with your brand.
+The most advanced email platforms are taking email communications to a new level through AI, automation, and sophisticated workflows targeting different audience segments with specific messaging that connects and builds loyalty with your brand.
 It is nearly impossible to get similar results from any other channel, so make sure to raise the priority of email as part of your overall marketing strategy.